newren/git-filter-repo/README.md

 # How do I install it?

-`git-filter-repo` is a single-file python script, which was done to make installation for basic use on many systems trivial: just place that file into your $PATH.
+While the `git-filter-repo` repository has many files, the main logic is all contained in a single-file python script named `git-filter-repo`, which was done to make installation for basic use on many systems trivial: just place that one file into your $PATH.

 See [INSTALL.md](INSTALL.md) for things beyond basic usage or special cases.
 The more involved instructions are only needed if one of the